OlekRaymond/Slides/CppUnit2Gtest.no-index.md

 Early Junit made a decision to have the message first, then the objects to assert. (i.e. optional argument first).

-Junit has since removed this in favour of the message being at the end.
+Junit has since removed this in favour of the message as the last parameter.
 <!-- .element: class="fragment" -->

 CppUnit has not made such a change.